mvilledieu/shadertoy-react/README.md

 ### What's next

 * Add support to multi passes as Shadertoy is doing.
 * Add support for Cube texture.
 * Add the rest of Shadertoy built in uniforms.
 * Add support for video textures.
 * Add support for WebGL2.
+* Add support for iChannelResolution.
+* Add support for iChannelTime.
+* Add uniform for phone device orientation / gyroscope based effects.

 WIP WIP WIP WIP WIP